aguy11/Lenstadt/README.md

 Second GuideBook!

-The keyword is `random`, if you plan to import the package.
+The keyword is `lenrandom`, if you plan to import the package.

 Functions:
 - randomint( start , end ) - chooses a random number from `start` to `end`